Master’s of Biomedical Sciences Program (Infectious Disease Track)

-Students without significant prior teaching experience, such as, but not limited to, a minimum of a year in secondary schools or colleges, are required to serve as Graduate Teaching Assistants for a minimum of two semesters.
+Students without significant prior teaching experience such as, but not limited to, a minimum of one year in secondary schools or colleges, are required to serve as Graduate Teaching Assistants for a minimum of two semesters.

 Research Shadowing (Optional)

-Research shadowing is encouraged to acquire lab skills to assist with the capstone project & future endeavors.
+Research shadowing is encouraged to acquire lab skills to assist with the capstone project and future endeavors.

 Graduates are prepared for careers as: